blongg/vai-code-challenges/README.md

 ## Overview

-At this test you are going to build a Proof Of Concept application with the technologies of your choice, the app is going to fetch data from randomuser.com and it consist of:
+At this test you are going to build a Proof Of Concept application with the technologies of your choice, the app is going to fetch data from [randomuser.com](https://randomuser.me).

+To complete this challenge, you will need to write scalable [React](https://facebook.github.io/react/) web app or [React Native](https://facebook.github.io/react-native/) mobile app, and provide us the source files to be built.

+### Requirements

+Create a List and Detail view for some Users Model, use this [API resource](https://randomuser.me/documentation) to generate and fetch mock data for Users.

+- [ ] it should use React or React Native
-- [ ] it should display a language picker and change the language as documented at https://randomuser.me/documentation#nationalities
+- [ ] it should display a language picker and change the language as documented on [Random Users Nationalities](https://randomuser.me/documentation#nationalities).
+This will change the translation of users information.
+- [ ] it should have private(s) and public(s) page(s)/screen(s)
 - [ ] A login page to give access to restricted area
 - [ ] In the home page for logged in users
 - [ ] it should display a list of users as documented at https://randomuser.me/documentation#pagination
 - [ ] it should display each item as a card, display all the information available in the API response
+- [ ] it should add an user in the list
+- [ ] it should edit an user in the list
+- [ ] it should delete an user in the list
+- [ ] it should use React Router or React Navigation
+- [ ] it should be open sourced on your github repo

+### Extras requirements (optional)
+- [ ] Implement code splitting using react-loadable
+- [ ] Optimize webpack
+- [ ] Create a [storybook](https://github.com/storybooks/storybook) with your components
+- [ ] Test your components

 ## Expected

 ### UI Design

 We do not provide a sketch file or prototype,

-### Code

-To complete this challenge, you will need to write scalable [React](https://facebook.github.io/react/) web app or [React Native](https://facebook.github.io/react-native/) mobile app, and provide us the source files to be built.

-The purpose of this challenge is to assess your **skills and approach to composing a simple app** given a set of requirements and resources.
-We will also assess the **generated HTML, CSS, and JS** output.

 ## The Challenge